-The answer to these results can be seen in table 1 where the adequacy in the Activity values was observed indicating consistency for the efficiencies as a function of energy.
+The efficiency calibration of the detection system was tested using the same standards.
+The response in a certain energy was obtained by dividing the net counts in each peak area by the certified activity value on the reference date.
+The activity values of the standard sources were derived from the primary and secondary systems available at LNMRI.
+The response to these results can be seen in table 1 where the adequacy in the Activity values was observed indicating consistency for the efficiencies as a function of energy.
 The total uncertainties are in percentages and $\Delta$ indicates the percentage deviation from the certified value.